etamity/hoverboard/docs/tutorials/set-up.md

 ## Build and serve

-The Hoverboard is ready to be built and ran locally.
+The realmapp is ready to be built and ran locally.

-1. `cd` into the base directory of your Hoverboard project.
+1. `cd` into the base directory of your realmapp project.

 1. Serve the app locally.